 When facts do not support your argument, emotional appeals work best for turning opinions in your favor.
-That is why anti-gunners are blaming firearms, rather than societal issues, for recent mass shootings and gun violence.
+That is why anti-gunners are blaming firearms, rather than societal issues, for mass shootings and gun violence.

 Terms like “weapons of war” and “assault rifles” sound really scary and suggest the potential for widespread carnage.
 Aside from someone who actually knows firearms, who wouldn’t oppose that?
-Might be why a recent study showed about 60 percent of those polled said they are fearful of being in a mass shooting.
+Might be why a 2019 study showed about 60 percent of those polled said they are fearful of being in a mass shooting.

 With ignorance and scare tactics driving many people’s opinions of firearms these days, they should find solace in Maine’s 2015 Constitutional Carry law.
 That law enables Maine residents of legal age to carry a concealed firearm without a permit.

 Anti-gunners used the typical scare tactics to oppose the law while it was debated.
 They said public safety and children’s safety would suffer, and criminals would roam the streets armed to the teeth.
 None of that happened.